Tools & Templates

 When a job gets closed, it’s important to let candidates know in a clear but kind way.
 Below is a simple "position has been filled template" that explains the situation while still showing appreciation for their interest.
 It keeps things professional but friendly, leaving them with a positive vibe about your company.

-With the rise of AI in recruiting, remembering the humans on both sides of the process is more crucial than ever.
+With the rise of AI recruiting software, remembering the humans on both sides of the process is more crucial than ever.

 Plus, a thoughtful employment rejection letter leaves a positive impression and keeps the door open for future opportunities.
 So, even though saying no is tough, doing it the right way can still make a big difference.